 False, dialogues that reach a terminal state are removed from memory and can not be used anymore.
 If

 True, dialogues that reach a terminal state are kept in memory or storage (if configured).
 If storage is configured, all dialogues in memory are stored on agent stop and restored on agent start.

-It useful to save memory with dialogues that are in terminal state and probably will be never used again.
+It is useful to save memory with terminated dialogues that will (possibly) be never used again.